MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-hybrid-connectivity.md

 4. On **Connection**, select **Create**.
 5. On **Create Connection**, configure the following settings:

-    - **Connection type**: Select Site-to-site (IPSec).
+    - **Connection type**: Select site-to-site (IPSec).
     - **Resource Group**: Select your test resource group.
-    - **Virtual Network Gateway**: Select the Virtual Network gateway you created.
+    - **Virtual Network Gateway**: Select the virtual network gateway you created.
-    - **Local Network Gateway**: Select the Local Network Gateway you created.
+    - **Local Network Gateway**: Select the local network gateway you created.
     - **Connection Name**: This is automatically populated using the values from the two gateways.
-    - **Shared Key**: This value must match the value that you are using for your local on-premises VPN device.
-The tutorial example uses 'abc123', but you can (and should) use something more complex.
+    - **Shared Key**: This value must match the value that you're using for your local on-premises VPN device.
+The tutorial example uses 'abc123', but you should use something more complex.
 The important thing is that this value MUST be the same value that you specify when configuring your VPN device.
     - The values for **Subscription**, **Resource Group**, and **Location** are fixed.

 6. Select **OK** to create your connection.